Xilinx/XilinxTclStore/README.md

 6. Go to Github.com
 Pull Request from the user.
-If everything is good, merge, add comments and close the pull request.
+If everything is good, merge, add comments and close the pull request.<p>
-If something is not good, add comments so the requester can make changes.
+If something is not good, add comments so the requester can make changes.<p>
-If something is bad, add comments, reject it and close the pull request. https://help.github.com/articles/merging-a-pull-request
+If something is bad, add comments, reject it and close the pull request.<p> https://help.github.com/articles/merging-a-pull-request

 7. Delete the local repository